 CBT can also be used to help people with:

-- Habits such as hair pulling, skin picking, and tics.
+- Habits such as pulling of hairs, picking of skin, and tics.

 - Sexual and relationship problems.